5 Tips for Purchasing a Vehicle Out of State

 Letting go of a car can be difficult, and there’s comfort in ignoring the warning signs that it’s time to put your old clunker out of its misery.
 Your vehicle may hold memories of road trips with friends, driving your kids to their first days of school, or scribbling “just married” in chalk marker on the back window.
 But once your odometer hits six figures, the memories it holds can quickly turn into painful headaches as failed emissions tests, safety concerns, and high maintenance costs ravage your beloved car.

 Before you know it, it’ll be time to upgrade to a new-and-improved model.
 However, while it may be hard to find a perfect ride close to home, out-of-state possibilities are limitless.
 Extending your car search allows you to expand your options without being tethered to your local market.
 However, purchasing a vehicle remotely comes with challenges.
-Read on to learn helpful tips to dodge out-of-state complications.
+Read on to learn helpful tips to dodge out-of-state complications and locate a car parts database that will help you land a good deal.

 Choosing a shipping provider post-purchase